The behalf of the Board of Directors of your Company, I am delighted to

 TOTAL QUALITY MANAGEMENT

-Your Company is always vying for continual and sustainable improvement
+Your Company continues to focus on continual and sustainable

-in the process, systems and functional areas.
-Customer satisfaction is
+improvement in the process, systems and functional areas.
+Customer

-on the top agenda of your Company and is being continuously monitored
+satisfaction is the top agenda of your Company and is being

-- The Customer satisfaction index achieved during 2011-12 by your
+- Customer satisfaction index achieved during 2012-13 by your Company

-- One hundred number of Quality Circle projects have been undertaken in
+- 112 quality circle projects have been undertaken in process and

-all process & system areas in your Company, which lead towards
+system areas in your Company, which lead towards continual improvements

 of Public Enterprise (DPE), Government of India, ever since the